marciaga/text-parsing/README.md

 Stackery coding exercise

+## CLI arguments must be absolute paths to the files

 ## Potential permissions issue with the executable, if for some reason building the application doesn't preserve the file mode, run `$ chmod +x dist/index.js` after running `$ yarn build`.

 Write a program that meets the following requirements: